ivanvorobei/SPStorkController/README.md

 Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions with customizable visual effects.
 Beautiful dialog increases the chance of approval.
 Simple control of this module saves you hours of development.
 You can start using project with just two lines of code and easy customization!

 <img src="https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Preview.gif" width="500">

-### Code
-Now I am developing a project that will be useful for beginners and experienced iOS developers.
-The AppStore presents [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) app, where I publish tutorials, interesting libraries, and design collections.<br>
-You can also test your skill by answering questions related to the development of iOS applications on my [website](https://code.ivanvorobei.by/exercises).
-If you want to add questions, please open the [GitHub project page](https://github.com/IvanVorobei/Code) and create new pull request.

 ## License
 `SPStorkController` is released under the MIT license.
 Check `LICENSE.md` for details.